 A consistent Group-wide framework is in place, governing responsibilities for managing operational risk based on the principle of the three lines of defence.
 In this context, heads of divisions - as risk owners -are responsible for managing operational risk, and for implementing risk-mitigating measures within the various business units (first line of defence).
-Compliance, Corporate Office, Finance (Outsourcing Risk) and RMC essentially comprise the second line of defence.
-Within RMC, the Operational Risk unit is responsible for uniform procedures and methods for identifying, assessing, quantifying, monitoring and reporting on operational risk.
+The Second Line of Defence comprises: RMC with Operational Risk (all operational risks) and Validation & Model Risk Management (model risk) as well as Compliance (compliance risks, conduct risk), Finance (outsourcing risk, tax risks), Information Security in the Corporate Office (ICT Security Risk), Business Continuity Management (BCM) in IT, Legal (legal risk) and Communications (reputational risk).
+Within RMC, the Operational Risk unit - as the overarching Second Line of Defence for all operational risks - is responsible for uniform processes, instruments and methods for identifying, assessing, quantifying, monitoring and reporting on operational risk.
 Internal Audit constitutes the third line of defence.